This commment is unpublished.· 29/12/2021@Julian💕Great picture. Thanks for sharing. Enjoy many more

 The proportions of the ingredients are variable.
 Usually, a ratio of 3:1:1, 3:2:1 or even 4:1:1 is used.
 Our recipe below for a smoother and easy drinkable version of a perfect Pisco Sour is well tested and based on a mix of 3:2:1 (3 parts Pisco, 2 parts syrup and 1 part lime juice).

 When prepared in the right way, the Pisco Sour has a fine balance between the quite strong Pisco (alcohol percentage of between 38% and 48%), the intense lime juice and the sweetness of the sugar syrup.
 So go easy on the Pisco and the syrup.
 Pisco Sour is usually served in three sizes: Single, Double or "Catedral" (Cathedral).

-LimaEasy's Recipe for Peruvian Pisco Sour
+LimaEasy's well tested Recipe for Peruvian Pisco Sour

-- 70 ml lime juice (preferable freshly pressed)
+- 70 ml (2.3 oz) freshly pressed lime juice

 - 1 egg white

 - some crushed ice

 - Pour the Pisco, syrup and lime juice into a shaker or mixer.